omnipotentuser/openstream/README.md

 Often measuring the network traffic by using some obscure JavaScript bandwidth assessment test to measure payloads in order to determine latency for video streaming in real time, does not match real world experience.
 Bandwith varies greatly from hiccups to bursts so the most effective way to determine our streaming experience with respect to our network is to echo back ourselves from the server.
 This is where the Lavatory application comes in.

 We have to keep in mind the hardware limitations for handling encoding and decoding of video and audio compression in real time.
 Unlike playback video that can be buffered and played at a later time, real time streaming has to have buffered video in the hundreds of milliseconds or lower in order to keep the lag between current time and delivered time as close as possible.

+**Lounge**

+The app is found at [openstreamopenhack.net/lounge](http://openstream.openhack.net/lounge)

+At first glance, nothing out of ordinary, a chatroom with room list to enter from.
+What makes this app stand out from the typical list-oriented chatroom is that this is also able to send images from screenshots taken through the webcam.
+The purpose of the screenshot is to broadcast it to everyone in the room.

+In other words: a chat room that shares screenshots.
+A good usage would be playing Magic: The Gathering and take snapshots of our cards and send out to everyone for better viewing of the cards.

 ---